 The real show with the Crushers comes in the sound produced from them.
 Despite being a $99 pair of headphones, Skullcandy has managed to create a full rich experience that pumps out quality audio like it’s no one’s business.

 The first part of the equation is Skullcandy’s own Sensation 55 driver.
 This patent-pending driver extends the bass well into the subs, pumping with the best of them.

 The low-end is totally full, sometimes even overpowering.
 While the trend in most main-stream audio devices is loads of bass, the Crushers just seem to be a bit too much at times, occasionally overpowering the rest of the spectrum.

 However, this can be fixed.
 A slider placed on the side of the earcup can be used to tune the bass response to your preference.
 This kind of on the fly EQ is a fantastic feature, and after a little tweaking, I easily found a sound I liked.

 The main driver is Skullcandy’s REX40 driver.
 This 40mm driver is smooth, producing a frequency response that doesn’t sound thin or fake.
 The minimal distortion makes the driver feel like it’s worth much more than the asking price of only $99.
-Check out the latest prices and discounts here!
+Skullcandy Crusher Headphones with Built-in Amplifier and Mic, Black

 Still, the high end isn’t as quality as more expensive headphones.
 A little too much information up here can cause the headphones to lose clarity at extreme volumes.
 Still, at $99, the REX40 driver is still impressive.